You’ve probably heard the term phantom pregnancy before. But do you know what it is and how it happens?

-“A phantom pregnancy occurs when hormone levels in an unspayed female dog ‘tricks’ her body into thinking she’s pregnant when she’s really not” says Sophie.
+“A phantom pregnancy occurs when hormone levels in an unspayed female dog trick her body into thinking she’s pregnant when she’s really not,” says Sophie.

-This can cause physical and behavioural changes that owners may notice in their dogs.
+This can cause physical and behavioral changes that owners may notice in their dogs.

-Phantom pregnancies are also sometimes called a false pregnancy, or pseudopregnancy.
+Phantom pregnancies are also sometimes called false pregnancies or pseudopregnancies.

 Sophie explains the three different stages of a dog’s season and how these can affect the development of a phantom pregnancy:

-Pro-oestrus.
-The hormone oestrogen rises, causing a swollen vulva and a bloody discharge.
+Pro-oestrus The hormone estrogen rises, causing a swollen vulva and a bloody discharge.
 This stage usually lasts nine days on average, but can range from three to 21 days.

-Oestrus.
-Ovulation occurs within this stage, when a female dog is considered ‘in season’.
+Oestrus Ovulation occurs within this stage, when a female dog is considered ‘in season’.
 She’ll be attractive to male dogs and may actively be looking for a mate when you’re out and about.
-At this stage, the vulva is still swollen but any bloody discharge will have stopped.
-After ovulation, oestrogen declines and progesterone starts to rise.
+At this stage, the vulva is still swollen, but any bloody discharge will have stopped.
+After ovulation, estrogen declines and progesterone starts to rise.
 Again, this stage usually lasts nine days but can have a range of three to 21 days.

 When and how long a phantom pregnancy lasts depends on each dog’s cycle length and how long the prolactin remains in her system, but around three to four weeks is normal.
 Phantom pregnancies tend to develop within three to 14 weeks after oestrus.

-“If a female dog shows no outward clinical signs, we class them as a covert phantom pregnancy.
-Females who show obvious clinical signs are classed as an overt phantom pregnancy,” says Sophie.
+“If a female dog shows no outward clinical signs, we classify it as a covert phantom pregnancy.
+Females who show obvious clinical signs are classified as having an overt phantom pregnancy,” says Sophie.